 The League’s advocacy work falls under its Advocacy and Initiatives Council, which is composed of three distinct committees.
 The JLA’s Public and Political Affairs Committee (PAC), established by the League in 1968, monitors and supports legislation relevant to the League’s mission and works directly with local and state elected officials, as well as JLA community partners, to advance such policies.
 PAC also educates the wider JLA membership on new legislative measures, including the broader policy and law-making process in Georgia.
 This work culminates each year in the annual JLA Capitol Day, a day of direct advocacy at the state capitol by JLA members.
 PAC also works closely with the State Political Affairs Committee (SPAC) of the united Junior Leagues of Georgia.
 Recently passed legislation that the League has supported includes House Bill 231, which closes a loophole and extends access to dating violence protective orders; House Bill 146, which provides three weeks of paid parental leave for employees of the state of Georgia; and Senate Bill 75, which allows victims of stalking to terminate a lease 30 days after submitting written notice of termination.

 Coalition Strategy places JLA members on local and regional coalitions of non-profits, governmental agencies, and other organizations that work with women and children, giving the JLA both a seat at the table for these important conversations and initiatives and providing the JLA’s century-long perspective and expertise.
-These coalitions currently include the Georgia Infant-Toddler Coalition and Promise All Atlanta Children Thrive (PAACT), both administered by JLA partner GEEARS (Georgia Early Education Alliance for Ready Students); Learn4Life; the Criminal Justice Coordinating Council (CJCC); and the Healthy Housing Project.
-Through the League’s partnership with other Georgia Junior Leagues, the JLA also supports Georgia STOMP (Stop the Tax on Menstrual Products), a coalition dedicated to both ending the discriminatory sales tax on menstrual products in Georgia, as well as alleviating period poverty.
+These coalitions currently include the Georgia Infant-Toddler Coalition and Promise All Atlanta Children Thrive (PAACT), both administered by JLA partner GEEARS (Georgia Early Education Alliance for Ready Students); Learn4Life; the Criminal Justice Coordinating Council (CJCC); Georgia Advancing Communities Together (GA ACT) which focuses on community development and equity; Georgia Justice Coalition which breaks down barriers to opportunity for Georgians impacted by the criminal justice system; Healthy Housing Coalition started by Gerogia Appleseed to ensure all families have access to healthy homes; and Georgia STOMP (Stop the Tax on Menstrual Products), a coalition dedicated to both ending the discriminatory sales tax on menstrual products in Georgia, as well as alleviating period poverty.

 The Community Needs Assessment Committee (CNAC) uses a variety of methods to research new community needs for JLA service and leadership.
 Through the JLA’s Assets and Opportunities Map, a digital map created by JLA community partner Neighborhood Nexus in partnership with the Atlanta Regional Commission, the League is able to assess current data trends on education level, economic mobility, and affordable housing, among many other factors, by specific geography within the metro Atlanta area.
 The annually updated map uniquely positions the JLA to identify the most acute community needs and the areas of the city where the League can best serve and lead, and to provide relevant and current data to our community partners.